 Personally, Elaine enjoys traveling and experiencing other cultures, as well as, hiking, snowboarding and yoga.
 Her yoga practice has allowed her to gain a better understanding of breathing, posture and how the body moves in a functional way.

-Judy Long has taught Yoga for the last 12 years to people of all ages and abilities.
+After completing her Bachelor of Science degree Judy studied Yoga.
+She has been teaching Yoga for over 12 years to people of all ages and abilities.
 She saw the many benefits her students received from her classes so extended her training to include Yoga Therapy and is a certified member of International Association of Yoga Therapists.
-She has training in Self Regulation Therapy, is a certified fitness trainer with BRCPA, and has studied Pilates and Ortho-Bionomy.
+She has training in Self Regulation Therapy, is a certified fitness trainer with BRCPA, and is an associate Ortho-Bionomy practitioner.

-Judy’s restorative yoga class stimulates physical, mental and emotional relaxation while bringing the body back into balance and maintaining health.
+Judy’s class stimulates physical, mental and emotional awareness while bringing the body back into balance and maintaining health.

 Ian has a deep drive to continue to understand the importance of the mind-body connection, integrating into his practice his experience as a 300-hour certified Kripalu Yoga instructor, as well as many hours of training and experience in mindfulness practices such as Vipassana, open-focus, and SMART.